 - Assessing the efficacy of an organization’s governance program, including remediation timeliness, monitoring programs for fraud, waste and abuse, HIPAA, etc.

 Reporting and Technology

-- Assess governance, risk and compliance (GRC) monitoring dashboards, existence of data analytics for anomalies, to include overpayments.
+- Assess governance, risk and compliance (GRC) monitoring dashboards, existence of data analytics for anomalies, including overpayments.

-- GRC tools, including centralizing policies, audit and compliance workplans.
+- GRC tools, including centralizing policies, audits, and compliance work plans.

-- Assessing operational first line of defense, inventory management risks, pharmacy changes, such as opening, closing or consolidating pharmacies.
+- Assessing operational first line of defense, inventory management risks, and pharmacy changes, such as opening, closing, or consolidating pharmacies.